johnblakey/rivers-simple-frontend/README.md

 ### Production

-- Verify I put Lit in production mode by using | $ npm run prod:build | in the Dockerfile
+- Verify I put Lit in production mode by using | $ npm run prod:build | in the Dockerfile (is there a waring in the browser console about it?)
-- Verify that Cloud Run backend deployment is set to production env after frontend deployment
+- Verify that Cloud Run backend deployment is set to production env after frontend deployment (no warning - verify manually <https://console.cloud.google.com/run/detail/us-west1/rivers-flask/revisions?project=river-level-0&inv=1&invt=AbzmZg>)
 - Apply principle of least privilege to Google Service Accounts for Cloud Run
 - Simplify CORS and development, currently development Env is required in Cloud Run to allow test frontends to access river levels, but a config in the frontend (.env.local (see comments there)) is needed to manually point to a local backend API instance, need to sort out, does not make sense